 The mortality rate is around 5-10%.
 It can be much higher (around 20%) in children under five years old and the elderly.

-Treatment should be commenced when diphtheria is suspected based on the clinical features (such as the presence of a pseudomembrane).
-Do not wait until microbiological confirmation which may take days.
-Early recognition and treatment is essential to prevent complications.
+Treatment should be commenced when diphtheria is suspected based on clinical features (such as the presence of a pseudomembrane).
+Do not wait until microbiological confirmation, which may take days.
+Early recognition and treatment are essential to prevent complications.

-As always, prevention is the best treatment: vaccination is very effective against diphtheria.
+Prevention is the best treatment: vaccination is very effective against diphtheria.
 The vaccine is a toxoid vaccine containing an inactivated toxin.
-There are few side effects of the vaccination, and it is usually given as part of a combination vaccine.
+The vaccination has few side effects, and it is usually given as part of a combination vaccine.
 It is important to know that vaccination does not decrease the carriage of C. diphtheriae.

-Treatment should be given in specialised centres, and a significant proportion of children need to be admitted to the PICU.
+Treatment should be given in specialised centres, and many children need to be admitted to the PICU.

-The main therapy is a single dose equine-derived antitoxin that neutralizes circulating toxin and prevents its sequelae.
-If given promptly it can greatly reduce mortality.
+The main therapy is a single dose equine-derived antitoxin that neutralises circulating toxin and prevents its sequelae.
+If given promptly, it can significantly reduce mortality.
 Some patients can be hypersensitive to equine-derived antitoxins.
 The antitoxin may have no effect if there is only cutaneous involvement.

 Antibiotics are also needed.
 They decrease toxin production and prevent transmission.
 They also can eradicate the carriage of the bacterium.
-A course of erythromycin or penicillin is recommended and are usually started intravenously, and given for 14 days.
+A course of erythromycin or penicillin is recommended and is usually started intravenously and given for 14 days.

 Further treatment is generally supportive.
 Respiratory tract obstruction may require intubation and mechanical ventilation.
 Sometimes, a tracheotomy is performed to preserve the airway.

-Patients should be isolated; the United States CDC recommends this until cultures come back negative, while other centres recommend shorter periods of isolation.
+Patients should be isolated; the United States CDC recommends this until cultures return negative, while other centres recommend shorter periods of isolation.